To set off or not to set off...

 The court rejected ISG’s argument for set off and enforced Mr Wood’s decision in full.
 In coming to this decision, the court gave a helpful analysis of where set off would be appropriate and why it was not appropriate in the circumstances of this case.

-The court analysed the authorities for set off in respect of adjudication enforcement, including the judgement in HS Works Ltd v Enterprise Managed Services Ltd [2009] EWHC 729 (TCC) and noted four tests which are required in order for set off to apply as between two adjudication awards between the same two parties:
+The court analysed the authorities for set off in respect of adjudication enforcement, including the judgment in HS Works Ltd v Enterprise Managed Services Ltd [2009] EWHC 729 (TCC) and noted four tests which are required in order for set off to apply as between two adjudication awards between the same two parties:

 1. Validity – it is necessary for both decisions to be valid.
 If they are not both valid, then the argument fails and there is no need to consider any further points.